Innovation at Large Organizations: Why It’s Difficult and How to Improve It

 Big companies, with their functional and business unit silos, rigid hierarchies, and fidelity to shareholders, have been painstakingly architected over hundreds of years to optimize productivity and production.
 Bringing new products to market or finding new sources of value introduces risk – 95% of new products fail – which is exactly the thing all optimization work was designed to avoid.

 The drive for efficiency and productivity makes it difficult for companies to tie innovation efforts to corporate strategy.
 Smart organizations are adopting frameworks and policies to allow innovation to flourish on their own terms while being integrated into the overall company’s goals.
-For example, see how Corteva Agriscience is exploring new models to drive innovation with agility.
+For example, see how Corteva Agriscience is exploring new models to drive innovation with business agility.

 Too many organizations fall into the trap of setting an innovation agenda without effective innovation management.
 Inevitably, those tasked with developing innovative new products or processes disappear from view, making it nearly impossible for senior executives to assess which initiatives are working and which are not.
 Smart organizations manage innovation initiatives from a central source, and can quickly rebalance and reprioritize based on the actual value delivery across the entire portfolio.